Mining and mine damage

 - Mine water may eventually rise to overlying layers and affect the quality of the deeper groundwater.

-This process is closely monitored via additional wells and measuring points.
-Research shows that it will take another fifteen to forty years before the water management has reached its final new balance.
-For more information about the research and measures, see:
+We follow this process closely through extra monitoring wells and measurement points.
+Studies show that it will take another fifteen to forty years before the water balance has reached its definitive new equilibrium.
+For more information about the studies and measures, see:

 - the website of the Province